 Old challengers approaching!

-Through it all, of course, there's the sheer fanservice appeal.
-Seeing Mario and Link it out in the original Super Smash Bros was already mindblowing.
-Newer entries have gone above and beyond by introducing icons from beyond Nintendo's own lineup.
-Seeing characters like Snake, Sonic, Cloud, and Ryu duke it out against one another is one of these things that truly make Smash unique.
+Through it all, of course, there’s the sheer fanservice appeal.
+Seeing Mario and Link duke it out in the original Super Smash Bros. was already mind-blowing.
+Newer entries have gone above and beyond by introducing icons outside of Nintendo’s own lineup.
+Seeing characters like Snake, Sonic, Cloud, and Ryu fight against each other is one of the things that truly makes Smash unique.

 Such a special series deserves a special Destructoid Draws.
 And, well, this is the last one I will be hosting.
 How much more special could it be!
 It’s pretty funny, too… I started this series off a whim by begging people on here to draw some Guilty Gear characters for me.
 Smash‘s status as a fighting game might be the cause of much debate, but it still feels like a good bookend!

 But I digress.
 The prompt this time was drawing veteran Smash Bros. characters of our choosing.
 There’s a lot of good choices here!
 There’s also Duck Hunt.